IBM-Cloud/terraform-provider-ibm/examples/ibm-db2/README.md

 ## Dependencies

-- User has IAM security rights to create and configure an IBM Cloud Db2 SaaS Instance.
+- User has IAM permissions to create and configure an IBM Db2 SaaS for IBM Cloud Instance in the resource group specified.

 ## Configuration